Reference

 computer-use | VM computer interaction (Lume) | — (WebSocket to cua-computer-server) |

 The content-guard plugin intercepts sessions_send calls at the search→main trust boundary, classifying message content for prompt injection using an LLM (claude-haiku-4-5 via OpenRouter).
-It identifies search-agent traffic by the params.sessionKey of the sessions_send call (sessions targeting agent:search:*); all other sessions_send calls (e.g. proactive group delivery) are skipped without scanning.
-Note: event.agentId is not populated by the runtime for before_tool_call events — rely on params.sessionKey for caller identification.
-The channel-guard plugin scans incoming WhatsApp/Signal/Google Chat messages before agent processing using an OpenRouter LLM classifier with warn/block thresholds, fail-closed by default (failOpen: false).
+It identifies search-agent traffic from the before_tool_call hook context (ctx.agentId); all other sessions_send calls (for example, main→search delegation, proactive group delivery, or hook events without a caller agent id) are skipped without scanning.
+The channel-guard plugin scans incoming WhatsApp/Signal/Google Chat messages in before_dispatch using an OpenRouter LLM classifier with warn/block thresholds, fail-closed by default (failOpen: false).
 Both are included in the recommended configuration

 .